This is an English translation of the official CMCO SOP published by the National Security Council.

 Activities not allowed

-- Movement of individuals out of CMCO areas/interstate travel except with the permission of PDRM & affairs/activities that are allowed
+• Movement of residents from CMCO areas / across districts and states except with the permission of PDRM & allowed business / activities.

-- Other instructions from time to time issued by the Health Director-General.
+• Other instructions from time to time issued by the Director General of Health.

-- Movement of private vehicles, Government departments or private companies for the purpose of going to and from the workplace or for official government business is dependent on the seating capacity of the vehicle.
+- The movement of private vehicles, Government departments or private companies for the purpose of commuting to and from work or conducting official government business depends on the seating capacity of the vehicle.